 Being the first web employee at a startup IT and hosting company, I gravitated towards WordPress to give small businesses an affordable CMS solution.
-I learned ways to let clients manage more complex layouts with custom plugins, documentation, and ongoing consulting, ultimately trying to reduce their learning curve as much as possible.
+I learned ways to let clients manage more complex layouts with custom plugins, documentation, and ongoing consulting, ultimately trying to enable them to control their own content as much as possible.

-As experienced backend developers joined the team, we became equipped to build more powerful applications.
+As experienced developers joined my team, we became equipped to build more powerful applications.
 I was exposed to other frameworks and platforms such as Symfony, Ruby on Rails, Middleman (♥), and Express for Node.
-We began version control with Git and leveraged package managers and task runners, and I have grown comfortable with these tools.
+We began version control with Git and leveraged package managers and task runners, and I grew comfortable with these tools.

 Immense also owns and operates a very sophisticated hosting environment.
-I have become familiar with account management in WHM, cPanel, and Plesk, and I am no stranger to the command line.
+I became familiar with account management in WHM, cPanel, and Plesk, and I am no stranger to the command line.

-Worked on print designs including logos, business cards, etc. and developed core web development techniques.
+Worked on print designs including logos, business cards, etc. and developed foundational web development interest and understanding.

 LSU Student Media (2005–2007)

 Designed advertisements for campus-wide publications including the Daily Reveille newspaper, Legacy Magazine, and Tigerweekly.

 University of New Orleans (New Orleans, LA)

 Mu Alpha Theta

 Who's Who Among American High School Students